 In the Social Business Initiative, the Commission identified the need to obtain:

 This study is a starting point for developing a comprehensive map of social enterprises in Europe.
-The situation changes rapidly and therefore an up-date was started in 2016 with seven countries (FR, BE, SP, IT, IE, SK, PL).
+The situation changes rapidly and therefore an update was launched in 2016 with seven countries: France, Belgium, Spain, Italy, Ireland, Slovakia and Poland.

-The Social Business Initiative invites Member States to develop environment, which enables social enterprises to start and develop.
-In cooperation with the OECD the Commission has prepared policy briefs and a compendium of good practices, with policy pointers for those engaged in improving their national policy environments.
+The Social Business Initiative invites EU countries to develop an environment which enables social enterprises to start and develop.
+In cooperation with the OECD, the Commission has prepared policy briefs and a compendium of good practices, with policy pointers for those engaged in improving their national policy environments: